Andrew Garcia https://www.safehome.org/author/andrew-garcia/

 Ring Alarm offers limited smart functionality — though it does work great with Alexa for hands-free voice control.
 To explore other systems with Alexa compatibility, have a look at our in-depth guide to home security systems that work with Alexa.

-ADT and Ring Alarm also differ in that Ring can be set up and installed nearly anywhere, while ADT home security systems require you to be a homeowner.
+On the other hand, Ring offers more choice than ADT when it comes to where it can be installed.
+Ring can be set up and installed nearly anywhere, while ADT home security systems require you to be a homeowner.
 This makes Ring Alarm a great choice for rentals, apartments, or even for use in the dorm room.
 The nature of ADT’s offerings is meant for more established households.

 You should also note that ADT might require you to submit to a credit check, especially if you’re applying for a financing plan.
 Ring, on the other hand, does not require a credit check or a contract.
 Just pay for the equipment up-front and you’re good to go; no contracts and no credit checks.